Jennifer Small

 Artist Statement

-The observations I collect are combined into compositions through a process of drawing and collage, where I select and join bits of each sighting to build abstract structures in imagined worlds, displaying a combination of shallow and deep space.
-The work demonstrates loose, painterly applications juxtaposed with more rigid, hard-edge areas of acrylic and spray paint.
+The work demonstrates loose, painterly applications juxtaposed with more rigid, hard-edge areas of the acrylic paint and spray paint that I use.
 While the palette is imagined, each painting is an archive of a time and place connected to a personal experience.

-I want to challenge the viewer to see the work as both personal and universal.
-It is a compilation of my experiences, but also a way to connect with abstract painting in a tangible way.
-I aim to elevate the humble from unnoticed and small to colorful and grand, putting a spotlight on the unrecognized poetry of daily routine.
+I want to challenge the viewer to see the work as personal yet universal—a compilation of my experiences, but also as a way to connect with abstract painting in a tangible way.
+I want to elevate the humble from unnoticed and small to colorful and grand by putting a spotlight on the unrecognized poetry of daily routine.

 What initially sparked your interest in art?